Police violence and the ‘bystander effect’ explained

-Since George Floyd died after a police officer Derek Chauvin knelt on his neck for almost nine minutes on May 25, protesters across the country have gathered in scores and hundreds and thousands to oppose the long history of police brutality toward African Americans.
-While most of the events have been calm, in several cities, including New York City, Washington, D.C., and Buffalo, N.Y., some police officers at times have used overwhelming force against unarmed demonstrators and working journalists under the justification of crowd control.
-The sight of officers in riot gear beating marchers with batons, firing rubber bullets and chemical- or pepper-based irritants directly into the faces of American citizens, and shoving activists to the ground so forcefully they sustained head injuries — during protests about police brutality — has reignited questions about whether the accepted behavioral norms among the nation’s law enforcement community, or “cop culture,” are profoundly corrupt.
+Since George Floyd died after police officer Derek Chauvin knelt on his neck for almost nine minutes on May 25, demonstrators across the country have gathered to protest police actions against African Americans.
+While most of the protests were calm, in several cities police officers have used force against demonstrators and journalists under the justification of crowd control.
+The sight of officers in riot gear beating marchers, firing rubber bullets and chemical- or pepper-based irritants, and shoving activists has reignited questions about accepted practices in the nation’s law enforcement community.

 Francesca Gino, Tandon Family Professor of Business Administration at Harvard Business School, studies leadership, the psychology of decision-making, and organizational behavior.
-She has written about how firms develop cultures that can sometimes turn harmful to the people in the organization, the success of its mission, or its own reputation.
-Gino discussed with the Gazette the circumstances surrounding Floyd’s killing, what it could suggest about the culture of the Minneapolis Police Department, and why it was entirely predictable that the other officers on the scene didn’t stop or report Chauvin.
+She has written about how an organization can develop a culture that can turn harmful to its own people, to the success of its mission, and to its own reputation.
+In an interview, Gino discussed the circumstances surrounding Floyd’s killing, what they suggest about police culture in Minneapolis, and why it was unsurprising that the other officers on the scene didn’t stop Chauvin.

 Q&A